vdsass/udacity-petCatalog/README.md

 # Pet_Catalog

-**Note: If you already have a vagrant machine installed skip to the 'Fetch the Source Code and VM Configuration' section**
+**Note:** If you already have a vagrant machine installed skip to the 'Fetch the Source Code and VM Configuration'

 You need to use a virtual machine (VM) to run a web server and a web app that uses it.
 The VM is a Linux system that runs on top of your own machine.
 You can share files easily between your computer and the VM.